teiniker/teiniker-lectures-arduino/README.md

-# Microcontroller Programming using Arduino
+# Embedded Programming using Arduino

 Before we get to programming, let's look at the **basics of computer architectures**:

 * [Computer Architectures](computer-architectures/)

-For the introduction to microcontroller programming, we will use the **Arduino Uno R3** board (8bit AVR).
+For the introduction to embedded programming, we will use the **Arduino Uno R3** board (8bit AVR).
 Programming techniques and the use of peripheral components will be demonstrated using concrete examples.

-We also want to look at how to program an **ESP32-C6** microcontroller (32-bit RISC V) using the Arduino framework.
+We also look at how to program an **ESP32-C6** microcontroller (32-bit RISC V) using the Arduino framework.
 The use of a real-time operating system for multitasking is a particular focus here.

 * [Introduction](introduction/)